alibaseit/vendingmachine/README.md

 if user enters options 1 or 2, user is going to be asked to enter cents.

-For example if user selects option 2 and enters cents as 566 the output will be
+For example if the user selects option 2 and enters cents as 566 the output will be like this:
 [ONE_EURO, ONE_EURO, ONE_EURO, ONE_EURO, ONE_EURO, FIFTY_CENT, TEN_CENT, FIVE_CENT, ONE_CENT]

-if there is insufficient coinage the app throws NotSufficientCoinageException.
+When user select option 2,  if there is no sufficient coinage the app will throw NotSufficientCoinageException.